PyxelM/alucinara/content/private/crystalline tales/ct1.md

 ### Carsai dies
 Eventually, Carsai did die, but not to the illness she contracted and the plague that caused all of the havoc.
 Ajun had heard the rumours of Carsai's 'guilt,' that she was Patient 0 and in her insnaity blamed her for every wrong thing.
 She left her royal tree to climb up Carsai's; Ajun killed her in cold blood, in front of the entire group.

-Little did she know, the Morasevi were a very spiritual tribe, and had knowledge of how to interface with deities, and there was one of many [watchstones](phenomena/watchstones.md) staring directly at the queen.
+Little did she know, the Móra riSéwi were a very spiritual tribe, and had knowledge of how to interface with deities, and there was one of many [watchstones](phenomena/watchstones.md) staring directly at the queen.

 ### The Petrified Child destroys Ajun
-The petrified child, knowing immediately of the evil that had took place before one of its 'eyes,' made a bee line from its dwelling place to the city of Nairu.
+The petrified child, knowing immediately of the evil that had took place before one of its 'eyes,' made a bee line from its dwelling place to the city of Naíru.
 Ajun didn't stand a chance against the child's perfect judgement; she and her guards to tried to fend the child off were swiftly turned into baby sludge.

 A baby meadow was formed from the evil and corruption, political and literal, of the royalty.
 The city finally fell, cast into chaos.
 Whosoever wasn't killed by Carsai's plague, was lost to the baby sludge, and those who were further away were either trampled or died in some other fashion in the chaos of people attempting to escape.

-The Morasevi minikin eventually managed to escape, with many causalities to the petrified child and to the plague already.
+The Móra riSéwi minikin eventually managed to escape, with many causalities to the petrified child and to the plague already.
 Carsai's eldest daughter, Bjáura, was rendered queen immediately and, taking after her mother, led the group to safety with authority and confidence.
 They fled for the west, reaching the coast, and camped there with their nomadic skills and instincts until they had built enough boats and rafts out of sticks and vegetation to sail southwest across the Sarvaran gulf.

 ![](Pasted%20image%2020230809145007.png)